 Felipe Zapata is a nom de plume.

 After working 30 years as a newspaper copy editor (New Orleans, Puerto Rico and Houston), I retired at 55 in December 1999, chucked all my stuff, packed two suitcases the following month, and flew to Mexico alone.
 I knew no one and spoke no Spanish.
-Plus, I had done no planning to speak of, just had a language school pinging on my radar.
+Plus, I had done no planning to speak of, only that I would be attending a language school.

 I have since married (third time’s the charm), become a Mexican citizen, built a big home painted red on the outskirts of a Colonial town high in the Sierra and learned español.